gordondri/KaggleHousingData/README.md

 # KaggleHousingData

 - This repository was an independent project that used the dataset from Kaggle which included house selling prices and characteristics for the King Country area in Seattle, Washington
-- The project followed three stages:
+- The project included three stages:

 1. A database was created in MySQL workbench after the dataset was normalized to third normalized form.
 The entity relationship diagram is included in the projecty